ga-wdi-boston/rails-activerecord-one-to-many/README.md

 ## Lab
 In the assoc_books git branch, create a Book model and make it belong to an Author.

 Book should have a title, price and published_date attributes.

 Author should have a name.

-## Has Many Relationship.
+## Has Many Relationship

-We would like to be find all the songs in an album.
-For example, we would like to.
+We would like to be able to find all the songs in an album.
+For example, we would like to be able to do this:

 ```
   sea_change = Album.last
   sea_change.songs
 ```

-Once again, we could write our own methods on the class, Album, to get all the songs, Album#songs.
-Or we could create a method on Album to add a song, Album#songs<<(song).
+Once again, we could write our own methods on the class Album to get all the songs: Album#songs.
+Or we could create a method on Album to add a song: Album#songs << song.

-But, we can use [has_many](http://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html#method-i-has_many) that's provided by Rails.
-Add.
+But instead, we can use [has_many](http://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html#method-i-has_many) that's provided by Rails.

 ```
 class Album < ActiveRecord::Base